andyholmes/flatter/README.md

 should be a GPG key fingerprint.
 See [GPG Signing](#gpg-signing) for more information.

-The `repo` input corresponds to the `--repo` command-line option and should be a path to a directory to export the repository.
-This directory is restored from cache before building the manifests and saved after, but left available in an ephemeral state for subsequent steps in the job.
-The directory can be found in `$GITHUB_WORKSPACE`.

 The `cache-key` input is used as a base to generate cache keys for the repository and build directories.
 The key can be rotated if the repository becomes too large or needs to be reset for some other reason.